+Portfolio Managers:

-Portfolio Managers: Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer of the Advisor.
-He has managed the Fund since inception in 2017.
+Richard A. Hocker, Chief Executive Officer and Director of the Advisor.
+He has managed the Fund since inception.

-J. Paulo Silva, CFA, Senior Portfolio Manager and Partner of the Advisor.
-He has managed the Fund since inception in 2017.
+J. Paulo Silva, CFA, Senior Portfolio Manager and Senior Managing Partner of the Advisor.
+He has managed the Fund since inception.

-The minimum initial investment for Institutional Class shares is \$100,000.
+The minimum initial investment for Institutional Class shares is \$10,000.